 Beginning in Boston in 2010, I studied collaborative educational praxis under the mentorship of the powerful educators and activists at Mission Hill School in Boston.

-My journey with honeybees began in Boston in 2010, when I and several local beekeeping organizers started the Boston Area Beekeeper Association and the Boston Tour de Hives, a bicycle powered apiary tour of the greater Boston area.
+My journey with honeybees began at around the same time.
+While attending graduate school and completing my work at Mission Hill, I volunteered with a small collective of beekeepers.
+Together we started the Boston Area Beekeeper Association and the Boston Tour de Hives, a bicycle powered apiary tour of the greater Boston area.

 I've since set roots in Western Massachusetts, a region that sits on the stolen land of indigenous people from the Nipmuc, Pocomtuc and Wabanaki Confederacy.
 Here, I've taken all of the organizational, agricultural and apicultural skills I cultivated as a young person and created my own small business built upon the practices of reciprocity modeled by the social structures of the bees themselves.

 My work with bees includes cultivating queen bees who are adaptive to ever changing climates, and my consulting work supports organizations in making lasting change by shifting power structures & creating effective collaboration.
 In both of these roles I seek to build sweet, resilient collaborations designed to stand the test of these transitional and transformative times.